College Bulletin 2024-2025

 7. Two additional electives in linguistics.

-Special Course Major: Linguistics and Languages
+Course Major: Linguistics and Languages

-The special course major in linguistics and languages consists of at least twelve credits: six credits in linguistics and three credits in each of two languages.
+The course major in linguistics and languages consists of at least twelve credits: six credits in linguistics and three credits in each of two languages.
 The languages can be ancient or modern.
 Students must complete each of the following:

 1. A course in Phonetics & Phonology from the following list: LING 45.